WabalabaKing/Add_Ons/README.md

  Project Proposal for application of CNN in airfoil optimization...
 Just the proposal for now, the real deal should be here about end of the semester (I hope)

-**6.EVTOL_XXXX Pictures**

-  Visualized CFD results for the EVTOL aerodynamic study.
-Doesn't mean much by themselves, but with the data collected, they offer valuable suggestions of how EVTOL should be designed